pereznetworks/My-Tic-Tac-Toe-Game/README.md

            appear to win or lose 'naturally'.
            without purely 'programmed responses'.

-           Since this gives the human player a chance to win... it's more fun for the human player.
+           It also gives the human player a chance to win... which is more fun for the human player.

   4:  When a player wins...
         that player’s name is displayed in the finish-win screen.